Svenn Crone: Silkeborg

 On 25 June 2018, Crone signed a three-year contract with Silkeborg IF in the 1st Division.
 He was appointed team captain in summer 2020.
 In October 2020, he tested positive for COVID-19 alongside fellow Silkeborg players Jeppe Gertsen and Pelle Mattsson.

 Lyngby

 On transfer deadline day, 1 February 2021, Crone joined Lyngby Boldklub on a deal until the June 2023.
 He made his debut for the club on 7 February in a 1–0 away loss to AGF, coming on as a substitute in the 63rd minute for Kasper Jørgensen.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.

 Brann

 On 27 February 2022, Crone signed for Norwegian First Division club Brann on a deal until the end of 2024.
 He made his debut for the club on 12 March, starting at right back in a fourth round Norwegian Football Cup defeat to KFUM-Kameratene Oslo.
 His first league appearance followed on the first matchday of the season, on 3 April, in a 4–0 away victory against Ranheim.

+FC Fredericia

+On March 3, 2025, Crone joined Danish 1st Division side FC Fredericia on a short-term deal until the end of the season.

+On 22 May 2025, after FC Fredericia achieved promotion to the Danish Superliga, Crone extended his contract until summer 2028.